Nicaoaka/Resume-Builder/README.md

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests.
 Contributions are welcome!
+The project is submitted as is for a hackathon.

 ## 📜 License